ricsanfre/pi-cluster/docs/_docs/minio.md

   - Root user and passwork is obtained from the secret created in Step 3 (`existingSecret`).

   - Memory resources for each replica is set to 1GB (`resources.requests.memory`).
 Default config is 16GB which is not possible in a Raspberry Pi.

+  - Minio PODs are deployed only on x86 nodes (`affinity`).
+Minio does not work properly when mixing nodes of different architectures.
+See [issue #137](https://github.com/ricsanfre/pi-cluster/issues/137)

   - Buckets (`buckets`), users (`users`) and policies (`policies`) are created for Loki and Tempo